Evaluation Process Overview

 8.4 Exchange Students.
 An Exchange Student is a foreign person sponsored on a J-1 visa by UTD and enrolls as a student.
 If an Exchange Student works for UTD outside their coursework, the person may also qualify an uncompensated or compensated Visiting Scholar under Section 8.2 or 8.3 above.
 An Exchange Student who is enrolled in a doctoral degree program automatically qualifies as an Uncompensated Visiting Scholar involved in UTD research.

-9.3 A Campus Visitor does not need to be approved as a Visiting Scholar under this procedure.
-However, a Campus Visitor who is representing a foreign government, agency, and/or institution must be reported to Export Control Office before the Campus Visitor is formally invited to campus to identify potential export control compliance issues related to interacting with the Campus Visitor and/or their home institution.
+9.3 Campus Visitors and Guest Lecturers do not need to be approved as a Visiting Scholar under this procedure.
+However, a Campus Visitor or Guest Lecturer who is representing a foreign government, agency, and/or institution must be reported to Export Control Office before the Campus Visitor or Guest Lecturer is formally invited to campus to identify potential export control compliance issues related to interacting with the person and/or their home institution.

 Sec.
 10 Noncompliance and Enforcement

 10.1 Noncompliance with this procedure may subject an individual to discipline in accordance with applicable policies.

 10.2 The Faculty Host shall monitor the Visiting Scholar’s activities for policy, regulatory, and contractual compliance and report potential instances of noncompliance to the Office of Research Integrity and Outreach.